guillaume-humbert/python3-sqlalchemy/doc/_sources/core/connections.txt

     call_operation3(conn)
     conn.close()

-Calling :meth:`~.Connection.close` on the "contextual" connection does not release its resources until all other usages of that resource are closed as well, including that any ongoing transactions are rolled back or committed.
+Calling :meth:`~.Connection.close` on the "contextual" connection does not :term:`release` its resources until all other usages of that resource are closed as well, including that any ongoing transactions are rolled back or committed.